 We have tested and reviewed the four best Vax vacuums that can be found in Australia.

 But firstly, let’s conduct an inspection of what factors make a Vax vacuum special.

-Vax cleaners range from cordless sticks to bagless barrel vacuums.
+Vax cleaners range from cordless sticks to bagless vacuums.

 These are the three most striking features found in a Vax vacuum:

 Vax has its main headquarters and research & development centres located in the centre of the city of Birmingham in the UK.

 Making use of some of the top engineering minds in the continent, Vax vacuums are always innovating to stay ahead of the curve.

-Innovation has fueled the company's ceaseless drive to be the best.
+Innovation has fuelled the company's ceaseless drive to be the best.